Why We Celebrate Pi Day

 Pi has been used by different cultures throughout history.
 The ancient Babylonians and Egyptians used approximations for pi when calculating the area of a circle.
 Zu Chongzhi (429–501), a Chinese mathematician, created his own ratio that approximated pi in much the same way Archimedes did.
 Georges-Louis Leclerc (1707-1788), a French mathematician, showed that Pi could be calculated with probability.

-But why is Pi so important, you may ask?
+But why is Pi so important?

 Since its discovery, pi has been used every day.
 Engineering, construction, GPS, simulation, radio, TV, telephones, power generation, motors…all of this is possible thanks to the magic of pi!
 Some historians even debate whether pi was used when the ancient Pyramids of Giza were constructed because the structures are nearly perfect geometrically.